hinson/DLCVLecture/Readme.md

 mlflow ui --backend-store-uri sqlite:///mlflow.db --host 0.0.0.0 --port {your port}
 ```

 There will be a new `sqlite` db file `mlflow.db` to store experimental data in `~/Projects/DLCVLecture/python/example`.
-If you want to use other databases, see [this](https://www.mlflow.org/docs/latest/tracking.html).
+If you want to use other databases, see [MLflow Tracking](https://www.mlflow.org/docs/latest/tracking.html).

 Then visit `{server IP}:{your port}` in a browser.